networkimprov/mnm/README.md

 _Mnm is Not Mail_

 Nor is it a message queue.
 But it is similar to e-mail!
-See [Rationale.md](the Rationale).
+See [the Rationale](Rationale.md).

 mnm is to be a general purpose message relay server.
 It provides:
 - Reliable message storage (via fsync) and delivery (via ack)